This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.

 What is Contiki?

 Did I mention their whole thing is ‘social travel’?
-When the day tour is over the group gathers together making plans for the night’s festivities.
+When the day tour is over the group gathers together, making plans for the night’s festivities.
 Get ready to party!

-Contiki Overview:
+Contiki Overview: What to Expect

 Guides: When you land, you’ll have to get local transport to your hotel.
 From there you’ll meet your group somewhere at the hotel or hostel lobby.
 All you do is introduce yourselves your guide will collect whatever information he needs and then you’re off to an evening dinner and drinks.
 Yes, they’re like the chaperones we had during a school trip.
 With one difference: they’re all young and want to party.
 They will take you around the city and do a pub crawl, hit up a club, or some really cool local spot.